JohnstoneKats/SequencingDataAnalysis/readme.md

 # Analysis of Next-Gen sequencing data

-This folder contains scripts for general analysis and figure generation. please annotate extensively and define all input and output files within your scripts for ease of use.
+This folder contains scripts for general analysis and figure generation.
+Please annotate extensively and define all input and output files within your scripts for ease of use.

-Analysis includes:
+### Analysis includes:

 1) RNA-seq
 * total RNA-seq (paired end)